 We have four computer rooms, one open 24 hours a day, and two areas equipped with screens and Apple TVs for collaborative working, and Wi-Fi access is available across the whole campus.

 All lecture presentations and other teaching resources are available on Gateway, our virtual learning environment, which students can access from anywhere in the world, at any time of the day or night.
-Students also have access to the new myRAU mobile and desktop app and support from a dedicated IT Helpdesk.
+Students also have access to support from a dedicated IT Helpdesk.

 With over 140 Windows PCs available, all with Microsoft Office 365, Genstat, SPSS, Read and Write 9, Mindgenius and SensusAccess (to name but a few applications), there are plenty to go around.

 There are black and white and colour printers available in the Library and the computer rooms.

 We also provide a wide range of specialised software, including geographical information systems and agricultural management packages.

 The University provides a range of facilities for students that need extra support.
 We provide the following assistive software packages on all of our university PCs:

 - Mind Genius: https://www.mindgenius.com/mindgenius-for-education/

 - Sensus Access: https://sensusaccess.com/